Addicted to notebooks

 Emptying a home

 My aunty’s house is chock-a-block full of stuff.
-Pretty cards are blu-tacked top to bottom on her walls, empty tea packets are lined up on top of her kitchen cupboards (I’m not sure why), floral biscuit tins grown rusty from the damp contain half-eaten cling-film-wrapped biscuits, her Welsh dresser is packed full of crockery of every kind, the drawers, cupboards and shelves sighing under the weight.
+Pretty cards are blu-tacked top to bottom on her walls, empty tea packets are lined up on top of kitchen cupboards (I’m not sure why), floral biscuit tins grown rusty from the damp contain half-eaten cling-film-wrapped biscuits, her Welsh dresser is packed full of crockery of every kind, the drawers, cupboards and shelves sighing under the weight.

 Upstairs, rainbows of jumpers knitted in every colour and multiple yarns spill forth from closets, while hangers display clothes of every size and for any occasion.
 And in all three bedrooms is a tray made up with kettle, hankies, tea bag holder, teaspoons, tiny notebooks, pens, sewing kits, lamps, radios.